 High Adventure Beamer 3 Light

-The BEAMER 3 light is a fully-fledged BEAMER 3 but thanks to its weight-optimised materials, it is more than 400 grams lighter.
+The Beamer 3 Light is a fully-fledged Beamer 3 but, thanks to its latest high-tech weight-optimised materials, it is more than 400 grams lighter.
 As well as less weight, it also has less volume.
-At 1370 grams the BEAMER 3 light is one of the lightest steerable parachutes on the market.
+At just 1370 grams for the size L the Beamer 3 Light is one of the lightest steerable parachutes on the market.

 Opening time is the most important reserve criterion.
 If a reserve has to be thrown at low altitude - and that is often the case - a single second can make all the difference.
 The Beamer 3 light's special shape and particular folding technique help it open up to 50% faster than normal round canopies; the Beamer 3 light is setting EN Test records.